dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 ## Minimising audio glitches

 Even after setting the optimal cycles value for a game to limit the emulated CPU speed, you might still hear occasional audio glitches.
-Why this can happen depends on a lot of factors, but it mainly comes down to the particular hardware, driver, and operating system combination you're using.
+This can happen depending on a lot of factors, but it mainly comes down to the particular hardware, driver, and operating system combination you're using.

-As a last resort, you can try setting larger audio buffers sizes; this usually helps eliminate the occasional clicks and pops.
+As a last resort, you can try setting larger audio buffer sizes; this usually helps eliminate the occasional clicks and pops.
 The downside of this is that it will also increase audio latency, meaning that you'll hear the audio in response to some action with a longer delay (e.g., when shooting with a gun).